draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 ## <a id="MOPTInputGenerator"></a>Section: `MOPTInputGenerator`

 Configuration information specific to the MOPTInputGenerator module.
+Can be used with any mutator module as a submodule.

 ### `MOPTInputGenerator.numSwarms`